mcpe500/kolosal-cli/CONTRIBUTING.md

-# Contributing to Kolosal Code
+# Contributing to Kolosal Cli

 Thanks for your interest in contributing!
 This guide explains how to set up your environment, make changes, and submit a pull request.